-Furthermore, unlike in Arizona, the source of the federal government's claim of preemption in this case is not a statute that directly authorizes or governs conduct, but one that does so only by agreement of individual grant recipients to follow grant conditions.
+Indeed, the United States seeks much broader relief than EMTALA authorizes-"invalid[ation]" of state law and an "injunction . . . prohibiting enforcement" of state law, 3-ER-384-against the State of Idaho, which is not a party to grant agreements with Idaho hospitals.
 The contractual nature of EMTALA and Medicare, and Idaho's status as a non-party to Medicare/EMTALA grant agreements, further undermines the existence of a cause of action here.

 With all legislation, Congress legislates on the background of common-law principles, including contract law, and courts continue to apply the common law unless Congress has clearly displaced it.
 See Midatlantic Nat'l Bank v.
 N.J.
 Dep't of Envtl.
 Prot., 474 U.S. 494, 501 (1986) ("The normal rule of statutory construction is that if Congress intends for legislation to change the interpretation of a judicially created concept, it makes that intent specific."); see, e.g., Wallace v.
-Kato, 549 U.S. 384, 388 (2007) (looking to "common-law tort principles" to determine running of statute of limitations for Section 1983 action); Will v.
+Kato, 549 U.S. 384, 388 (2007) (looking to "common-law tort principles" to determine running of statute of limitations for a Section 1983 action); Will v.
 Mich.
 Dep't of State Police, 491 U.S. 58, 67 (1989) (explaining that in the Section 1983 context, the Supreme Court has long recognized that "members of the 42d Congress were familiar with common-law principles" and "likely intended these common-law principles to obtain, absent specific provisions to the contrary" (quoting Newport v.
 Fact Concerts, Inc., 453 U.S. 247, 258 (1981)).

 A federal grant authorized and conditioned by a statute enacted under the spending power is "a contract: in return for federal funds, the [recipients] agree to comply with federally imposed conditions."
 Barnes v.
 Gorman, 536 U.S. 181, 186 (2002) (quoting Pennhurst State Sch. & Hosp. v.
 Halderman, 451 U.S. 1, 17 (1981)).
 Accordingly, contract principles inform the operation, limits, enforcement, and remedies for those agreements.
 See Cummings v.
 Premier Rehab Keller, P.L.L.C., 142 S. Ct.
-1562, 1570 (2022) (explaining that general contract principles "limit[] 'the scope of available remedies' in actions brought to enforce Spending Clause statutes" (quoting Gebser v.
+1562, 1570 (2022) (explaining that general contract principles "limit[] 'the scope of available remedies' in actions brought to enforce Spending Clause statutes' (quoting Gebser v.
 Lago Vista Indep.
 Sch.
 Dist., 524 U.S. 274, 287 (1998))).

 Under the common law, nonparties to a contract neither can sue to enforce, nor be compelled to comply with, that contract's terms.
-The common law has long held that "no stranger to the consideration" can "take advantage of a contract, though made for his benefit."
-W.W.
-Story, A Treatise on the Law of Contracts § 552 (5th ed.
+The common law has long held that "no stranger to the consideration can take advantage of a contract, though made for his benefit."
+1 William W. Story, A Treatise on the Law of Contracts § 552 (Boston, Little, Brown & Co., 5th ed.
 1874).
-Because mutual agreement is required to bind the parties to a contract, id. § 490, "only a person who is a party to a contract can incur liability under it," C.G.
-Addison, A Treatise on the Law of Contracts 313 (11th ed.
+Because mutual agreement is required to bind the parties to a contract, id. § 490, "only a person who is a party to a contract can incur liability under it," Charles G. Addison, A Treatise on the Law of Contracts 313 (11th ed.
 1911).
 Accordingly, a third party is not bound by a contract's terms; only those in "privity" of contract are so bound.
 See Story, supra, § 573.